cakephp/docs/en/core-libraries/components/pagination.rst

     }

-Its seldom you'll need to implement paginate() and paginateCount().
+It's seldom you'll need to implement paginate() and paginateCount().
 You should make sure  you can't achieve your goal with the core model methods, or a custom finder.